HighOutputVentures/mail-queue/README.md

-# Mailer Queue
+# Mail Queue

-The mailer tool sends __bulk emails using mailgun__ in a controlled manner using the __prefetch__ and __delay__ configurations, prefetch is the number of emails send concurrently in a single time while the delay is the interval in seconds between prefetches.
+A mailer tool that sends __bulk emails using mailgun__ in a controlled manner using the __prefetch__ and __delay__ configurations, prefetch is the number of emails send concurrently in a single time while the delay is the interval in seconds between prefetches.

 ## Usage